ionic-team/capacitor-site/pages/docs/v3/guides/environment-specific-configurations.md

 }
 ```

-The `scheme` property tells Capacitor which iOS scheme to use for the `open` and `run` commands.
+The `scheme` property tells Capacitor which iOS scheme to use for the `run` command.
 Test this out; run `npx cap run ios` and you'll see that the app name is different.

 ## Setup Android product flavors